mrjohannchang/dotfiles/README.md

    choco install neovim nerdfont-hack fd ripgrep universal-ctags fzf zoxide
    ```

+9. Config the terminal to use the font Nerd Font - Hack.

-9. Install [Git for Windows](https://github.com/git-for-windows/git/releases) with the following features enabled.
+10. Install [Git for Windows](https://github.com/git-for-windows/git/releases) with the following features enabled.

     * Git LFS
     * File system caching
     * Symbolic links
     * Built-in file system monitor

-10. Install [Zsh](https://www.zsh.org/) on MSYS2's shell.
+11. Install [Zsh](https://www.zsh.org/) on MSYS2's shell.
 Other commands in the following steps should all be executed in MSYS2's shell.

     ```
     pacman -S zsh
     ```

-11. [Change default shell](https://superuser.com/questions/961699/change-default-shell-on-msys2) of MSYS2 to [Zsh](https://www.zsh.org/) by adding `-shell zsh` to the cmdline of MSYS2 in Windows Terminal `settings.json`.
+12. [Change default shell](https://superuser.com/questions/961699/change-default-shell-on-msys2) of MSYS2 to [Zsh](https://www.zsh.org/) by adding `-shell zsh` to the cmdline of MSYS2 in Windows Terminal `settings.json`.

     ```
     "commandline": "C:/msys64/msys2_shell.cmd -defterm -here -no-start -mingw64 -use-full-path -shell zsh"
     ```

+13. Make `%TMEP%` be mounted at `/tmp` by adding the following contents to `/etc/fstab`.

+    ```
+    none /tmp usertemp binary,posix=0,noacl 0 0
+    ```

-12. Set Windows `%USERPROFILE%` folder (`C:\Users\<user name>`) as the `$HOME` folder by adding the following contents to `/etc/fstab`.
+14. Set Windows `%USERPROFILE%` folder (`C:\Users\<user name>`) as the `$HOME` folder by adding the following contents to `/etc/fstab`.
 Ref: [How to change HOME directory and start directory on MSYS2?](https://stackoverflow.com/a/66946901/1592410).

     ```
     ##################################################################